Monday, April 8, 2013

 that others had the idea of a person falling off the cliff earlier (©Cardow Cartoon)

-The following table presents the financial situation 2012 for a couple of countries.
+The following table presents the financial situation in 2012 for a couple of countries.
 For the sake of comparison, figures are given in US$ (source Wikipedia):

 Country Debt in TriUS$ Per cap US$ % of GDP2012 >13 in %